 The DNA repair defect in XP is specific to UVR induced damage

-If XP patients of red in sunshine, does the prove that it is a sensitivity to UVR?
+If XP patients go red after small doses of sunshine, does that prove that it is a sensitivity to UVR?
 No, it doesn’t, and indeed there are other disorders in which patients develop erythema in response to visible light.

-But in XP we can show either in vivo or in cell culture that the cells are sensitive to UVR, particularly the shorter wavelengths in the UVB range.
+But in XP, we can show either in vivo or in cell culture, that the cells are sensitive to UVR, particularly the shorter wavelengths in the UVB range.
 This defect is specific to UVR and is not seen with other types of DNA damage such as X-rays (for example).
+Nor do these cells react abnormally to visible light.

 the normal process of DNA repair after UVR exposure is grossly impaired in patients with XP.